mishgon/vox2vec/README.md

 ## Pre-training

-To pre-train vox2vec, run this command:
+To reproduce the pre-training of vox2vec, run
 ```pretrain
 python pretrain.py --input-data <path_to_data> --alpha 10 --beta 20
 ```